Weather-related closures, delays for the Brazos Valley

 Allen Academy: Virtual learning for all grades will take place through the remainder of the week.
 In-person classes will resume on Monday.

-Navasota ISD: Campuses are closed and remote instruction has been canceled through Thursday.
-Schools are anticipated to reopen on Friday.
+Navasota ISD: Campuses are closed and remote instruction has been canceled through Friday.

-Snook ISD: Snook schools will be closed Wednesday with no virtual learning.
+Snook ISD: Snook schools will be closed through Friday with no virtual learning.

-Caldwell ISD: Caldwell schools will be closed through Thursday, with students and teachers working from home.
-The golf tournament has been tentatively rescheduled for Thursday and Friday.
+Caldwell ISD: Caldwell schools will be closed through Thursday, with no at-home learning.
+Friday is tentatively set as an in-home learning day.

-Blinn College: All campuses will be closed Wednesday and Thursday, with virtual and in-person classes canceled.
+Blinn College: All campuses will be closed through Friday, with virtual and in-person classes canceled.

 Boys and Girls Club: The Central location in Bryan will be closed until Monday.